 History of Chiang Saen

-What at first might appear to be a sleepy rural backwater is actually the site of a former Thai kingdom believed to date back to the 7th century.
-Chiang Saen, or Wiang Hiran Nakhon as it was then known, was one of the main cities of the Lanna kingdom and was the capital before Chiang Rai was established by King Mengrai in 1262.
-After a turbulent history, captured by the Burmese and then left by King Rama I, the town was left as a ghost town and still can’t be described as “booming” to this day.
-As you explore Chiang Saen, you’ll see ruins of the old city wall and other glimpses of a bygone era.
+What at first might appear to be a sleepy rural backwater is the site of a former Thai kingdom believed to date back to the seventh century.
+Chiang Saen, or Wiang Hiran Nakhon as it was then known, was one of the main cities of the Lanna Kingdom and the capital before the establishment of Chiang Rai by King Mengrai in 1262.
+After a turbulent history, including being captured by the Burmese and then destroyed by King Rama I, Chiang Saen became a ghost town and still can’t be described as ‘booming’ to this day.
+As you explore the area, you’ll see ruins of the old ramparts and other glimpses of a bygone era.

-Modern Chiang Saen has a few surviving sites dating back to the empire, which include chedis, Buddha images, earthen city ramparts and wí·hăhn pillars, making the town particularly attractive to cultural enthusiasts and historians alike.
-Chiang Saen is roughly 9 kilometres from the Golden Triangle across the mighty Mekong River from the Lao town of Ton Pheung.
-Due to Chiang Saen’s location is acts as an important stop off point along the old Chinese-Siam trade route for river barges carrying various imports.
+Modern Chiang Saen has a few surviving sites that date back to the empire, which include chedis, images of Buddha, old city walls and wí·hăhn (sanctuary) pillars, making the town particularly attractive to cultural enthusiasts and historians alike.
+Chiang Saen is roughly nine kilometres (5.6 miles) from the Golden Triangle, across the mighty Mekong River from the Lao town of Ton Pheung.
+Due to Chiang Saen’s location, it acts as an important stop-off point along the old Chinese-Siam trade route for river barges carrying various imports.

-Accommodation options are fairly limited in Chiang Saen and it is advised if you are looking for luxurious lodgings to stay closer to the Golden Triangle where many resorts are located.
-In Chiang Saen town itself, a friendly and affordable option is the Chiang Saen Guest House.
-If you are looking for a mid-range option with a tranquil atmosphere and stunning views over the Mekong River to Laos and Myanmar try the Mekong Sunshine Resort.
+Accommodation options are fairly limited in Chiang Saen, and if you are looking for luxurious lodgings, it’s best to stay closer to the Golden Triangle, which is home to many resorts.
+In Chiang Saen itself, a friendly and affordable option is the Chiang Saen Guest House.
+If you are looking for a mid-range accommodation with a tranquil atmosphere and stunning views over the Mekong River to Laos and Myanmar, try the Mekong Sunshine Resort.